Piper Cooks

 ingredients photographed in bowls for cranberry meatballs recipe

-• Cranberry Sauce: I'm sure you could sub out the homemade for storebought if that's more your thing - my thing is homemade stuff and teaching people how easy it is to make kitchen staples yourself!
+• Cranberry Sauce: I'm sure you could sub out the homemade for storebought if that's more your thing - my thing is making things from scratch and teaching people how easy it is!
+Use whichever cranberry sauce is your favorite.

-• Ground Beef: I'm sure that ground turkey would work really nicely here.
-You could probably use ground chicken as well.
+• Ground Beef: I'm sure that ground turkey or ground chicken would work really nicely in this recipe instead of ground beef if you prefer.

 cranberry meatball on a fork